MastaKoch/homework1/README.md

 As you can see, I started with something simple by changing the "Seo" from the greyish color as shown above to a neon orange (see below).

 <img width="214" alt="horiseon-screenshot" src="https://user-images.githubusercontent.com/72670039/97042155-9a8cb380-153e-11eb-8a4d-7d23e3a4cd3d.png">

+## Major Changes

+Enough of the neon orange; let's move on to the consolidation.
+This, by far and away, took up the bulk of my labor.

+As shown above, the original CSS code is very repetitive and could definitely use some condensing.
+See below for results.